-According to a comScore Study commissioned by Google, 63% of website visitors complete their purchases offline.
+According to a study, 71% of website visitors complete their purchases offline.

-Without call tracking, you have no idea what web pages that caller has visited.
-Therefore all of the effort you’ve put into designing user flows, and nurturing that lead when they’re online become all but nullified if they decide they want to connect with a real human being.
+Without call tracking, you have no idea which web pages a caller visited.
+That nullifies all the effort you put into designing user flows and nurturing that lead online.

-Call tracking is a method of generating unique phone numbers to track the overall effectiveness of a campaign where the primary call to action involves your customer calling the business.
+Call tracking generates unique phone numbers to track the effectiveness of a campaign for which the primary call to action is to call the business.

-For example, if your marketing campaign consists of PPC, Tradeshows, and Radio Ads, each marketing channel is assigned a different phone number so you could measure both volume and quality of phone conversation.
+For example, if your marketing campaign consists of PPC, trade shows, and radio ads, each marketing channel is assigned a different phone number so that you can measure the volume and quality of phone conversations.

 7 Ways that Predictive Analytics Is Transforming Ecommerce

 Predictive analytics help you understand what your customers are going to buy before they do.

 The UK service Infinity Tracker has the perfect graphic to demonstrate: